File a Complaint

 A note about nurse disciplinary action and self-care for the nurse

-The commission's legal duty is to protect the public and remediate nurses' practice, not to punish.
-Furthermore, the commission supports the concept of "just culture."
+The board's legal duty is to protect the public and remediate nurses' practice, not to punish.
+Furthermore, the board supports the concept of "just culture."
 Keep in mind the majority of cases do not require license suspension.